Which iPad storage size should you get in 2024?

 Those that need more than 256GB of storage probably already know it.
 If that's you, the iPad Pro offers more configuration options to suit your exact needs with capacities as large as 2TB for the most intensive of offline workflows.

 Also, remember that Apple offers a great 14-day return policy for any product purchased from an Apple online or retail store.
 When you get your new iPad, put it through its paces.
-Add all the apps and games you want with you, load up your movies and TV shows, go out and take some photos and shoot some video.
+Add all the apps and games you want with you, load up your movies and TV shows, go out and take some photos, and shoot some videos.
 Give it a complete and thorough workout.
-If it feels like you got too much storage — or too little — take your iPad back and exchange it for one that better suits your needs.
+If it feels like you have too much storage — or too little — take your iPad back and exchange it for one that better suits your needs.